-CJ Griffin Quoted in RLS Media Regarding N.J.
-Attorney General’s Disclosure Policy Undermining Recent NJ Supreme Court Decision
+CJ Griffin Quoted in RLS Media regarding New Jersey Attorney General’s Disclosure Policy Undermining Recent NJ Supreme Court Decision

 CJ Griffin, Director of the Justice Gary S. Stein Public Interest Center at Pashman Stein Walder Hayden, was quoted in RLS Media article, “Leading NJ Public Information Attorney Blasts NJ AG’s Disclosure of Law Enforcement Disciplinary Records Expansion.”
 The article discusses the recent directive issued by the New Jersey Attorney General requiring police departments to create a summary report for public release upon request, which report details certain police misconduct.
 The article also discusses the landmark case litigated by Griffin, Richard Rivera v. the Union County Prosecutor's Office, in which the New Jersey Supreme Court held in March that internal affairs reports may be released pursuant to the common law right of access.